A Good Laugh is Good for Business

 - Robert Half International, an executive recruitment firm, surveyed 1,000 executives and found that 84 percent felt that workers with a sense of humor do a better job.

-- In a study, David Abramis of California State University determined that employees who have fun on the job are more productive, more creative, are better decision-makers and team players—and have fewer absentee, sick and late days.
+- In a study, David Abramis of California State University determined that employees who have fun on the job are more productive, more creative, are better decision-makers and team players—and have fewer absentees, sick and late days.

 - An often-cited survey of 737 corporate CEOs by Hodge-Cronin & Associates found that 98% said they prefer to hire someone with a sense of humor to someone without.

 Injecting humor in the workplace is not about turning your organization into a comedy club.
 It’s not about entertaining others or being able to tell a joke.
-It’s not about pranks, practical jokes or juvenile antics.
+It’s not about pranks, practical jokes, or juvenile antics.
 Instead, it’s more of an attitude, a way of viewing and processing things.

-Laughter breaks down barriers, builds relationships and allows for better communication among coworkers.
+Laughter breaks down barriers, builds relationships, and allows for better communication among coworkers.
 People with a sense of humor often have the ability to deal effectively with people and work issues; they are able to keep the severity of problems in perspective.

-Humor also enhances motivation, collaboration and team-building, quickly creating a climate in which people feel motivated, energized and ready to contribute.
+Humor also enhances motivation, collaboration, and team-building, quickly creating a climate in which people feel motivated, energized, and ready to contribute.
 You could say that the group that plays together stays together.

-Laughter reduces workplace stress, and breaks up boredom and fatigue.
-Happier, more relaxed workers are able to better focus on tasks, make fewer errors in their work and produce more.
-They also stick around longer, are absent less and don’t burn out.
+Laughter reduces workplace stress and breaks up boredom and fatigue.
+Happier, more relaxed workers are able to better focus on tasks, make fewer errors in their work, and produce more.
+They also stick around longer, are absent less, and don’t burn out.

 Humor also helps to minimize resistance to change.
-It is a good weapon to defend against the stress of reorganizing, downsizing, outsourcing and other negative trends in today’s workplace.
+It is a good weapon to defend against the stress of reorganizing, downsizing, outsourcing, and other negative trends in today’s workplace.

 Humor unleashes much-desired creativity and divergent problem-solving.
 For example, good jokes guide us down one path only to suddenly track us onto another with the punch line.
-This breaks the mind set of our thinking and leads to increased creativity.
+This breaks the mindset of our thinking and leads to increased creativity.